The National Academy of Inventors (NAI)

 Our Partner: The USPTO

-NAI’s Annual Meeting is held in June each year.
+NAI’s Annual Conference is held in June each year.

 It brings together hundreds of the greatest minds on the planet and provides a unique opportunity for sharing knowledge and networking with cutting edge researchers and innovators.

-The meetings feature speakers and panels that address the role research and innovation plays in helping solve the critical problems facing the world today.
-The meeting concludes with a ceremony and the awarding of medals to the newest class of NAI Fellows.
+The conference feature speakers and panels that address the role research and innovation plays in helping solve the critical problems facing the world today.
+The conference concludes with a ceremony and the awarding of medals to the newest class of NAI Fellows.